futileskills/ESCPOS-Injector-Documentation-/README.md

 ### 6. Ethical Guidelines and Disclaimer

 This software is intended solely for educational, research, and authorized penetration testing purposes.
-It is a powerful tool for demonstrating the security risks associated with unauthenticated protocols in common IoT devices.

 Under no circumstances should this tool be used on any network or device without explicit, written permission from the owner.
 Unauthorized use may be a violation of federal and local laws.